Climb aboard a Wellington treasure

 Backed by prominent politicians, work began on the cable tramway in 1899.
 By 1902 the Wellington Cable Car was in operation, and the suburbs of Kelburn and Karori could now flourish.

-Despite its name, the Wellington Cable Car is actually a combined cable tramway and funicular system.
-The system was designed by experience railway engineer James Edward Fulton and constructed by Maurice O’Connor.
+Despite its name, the Wellington Cable Car was actually a cable tramway, but after a rebuilt in 1978-79, is now considered to be a funicular railway.
+The original system was designed by the experienced railway engineer James Edward Fulton and was constructed by Maurice O’Connor.
 The tramway design plans included three tunnels and three viaducts to traverse the steep hillside - it was a tricky accomplishment, but one that still stands firm today.

 To learn more about the history of the Wellington Cable Car and the people it has provided for, visit the Cable Car Museum next to the Kelburn Terminal.